How to Change Your Web Host Without Negatively Affecting SEO

 4. This will download the file to your computer.

-If you’re unsure about doing this yourself, use a plugin such as BackupBuddy, BackWPup, or a premium backup service like VaultPress.
+If unsure, use a plugin like BackupBuddy, BackWPup, or a premium backup service like VaultPress.

 Move the Website